jasp-stats/jasp-desktop/Docs/development/jasp-building-guide.md

  ![Image of folder structure](https://static.jasp-stats.org/images/jasp5.FolderStructure.png)

 where the blue files are the binaries that are added manually.
 The process will be smoothened out in the near future.
+You should also make sure to copy the `JAGS` folder together with the binaries.

 4. Make a symbolic link to Frameworks
 If you've paid an exceptional amount of attention to the above folder-structure you will notice that there is a folder **Frameworks** next to **jasp-required-files** and the others.
 With even more attention it will be noticed that **jasp-required-files** also contains a folder called **Frameworks**.
 These are in fact one and the same!